 Reasons to avoid

-If you ask a room full of hair stylists to name their best hair dryer, expect Parlux to win the majority vote.
-This Italian brand has been a cult favorite for those in the know for years; many top salons will use nothing else and, after trying the latest model, the Parlux Alyon, it’s not hard to see why.
+If you ask a room full of hairstylists to name their best hair dryer, expect Parlux to win the majority vote.
+This Italian brand has amassed a fierce cohort of loyalists, and, after testing its merits, we can certainly see why.

-On a superficial note, this dryer’s appearance could reasonably be described as sexy.
-It comes in 10 colors, from inky matte black to bright corals and yellows (we tried peacock-like jade) and, thanks to its prism exterior, throws out an array of lovely shades depending on the light.
+As far as aesthetics go, this dryer can reasonably be described as sexy.
+It comes in 10 colors, from inky matte black to bright corals and yellows.
+(We tried peacock-like jade.)
+Thanks to its prism exterior, the dryer reflects unique shades, depending on the light.

-There is also a patent-pending HFS “Hair Free System”—essentially a little corkscrew within the back vent that catches hair to stop it from getting trapped in the dryer.
-This looked tricky, with its 10-step instruction booklet, but was actually quite simple, although we weren't convinced it deserved such fanfare compared with an ordinary twist-off vent.
+The dryer also features a patent-pending HFS “Hair Free System"—a tiny corkscrew within the back vent that catches and prevents hair from getting trapped in the dryer.
+Though it appears tricky, this feature is quite simple to master, with a 10-step instruction booklet included.
+Still, we aren't convinced it deserves such fanfare compared to an ordinary twist-off vent.

 See our full Parlux Alyon review